-- Safe egress of residents during evacuation. - Residents may be required to wait at intersections temporarily while evacuation is staged from areas of greatest wildfire threat. - Safe ingress of emergency services. - Safe staging by law enforcement personnel who may be directing traffic.
+- Safe egress of residents during evacuation. - Residents may be required to wait at intersections temporarily while evacuation is staged from areas of greatest wildfire threat. - Safe ingress of emergency services. - Staging of fire apparatus and other equipment - Safe staging by law enforcement personnel who may be directing traffic.

-&lt;sup>7 Fuel Break Guidelines for Forested Subdivisions and Communities.
+Fuel Break Guidelines for Forested Subdivisions and Communities.
 Frank C. Dennis, Colorado State Forest Service.